Recovery plan summary

-We expected that we will not be able to increase your pension in the coming years.
-We expect to be able to partially increase your pension within a few years, but that mainly depends on the development of the interest rate and the result on our investments.
-After several years, it is expected that there will be a possibility of a full increase.
+We expect that we will be able to partially increase your pension in the coming years, but that mainly depends on the development of the interest rate and the result on our investments.
+After a few years we expect that there will be a possibility of a full increase.

 For the time being there is no need to cut back pensions in order to meet the VEV within the recovery period.
-Because of the low rate of interest it remains uncertain how the financial situation of the HPF will develop over the coming year(s).
+Because of the fluctuating interest rate it remains uncertain how the financial situation of the HPF will develop over the coming year(s).

 The Board is doing everything within its power to keep the period in which pensions do not increase in line with price movements as short as possible.